LASEK SURGERY

 LASEK Surgery: The Procedure

-It is different from LASISK and PRK because it starts with the application of alcohol to the corneal epithelium.
-This is done to loosen the outermost corneal cells allowing the surgeon to lift the epithelial layer using a surgical instrument (trephine) to preserve it while the surgery takes place.
-This layer is then replaced on the eye’s surface once the surgery has been completed, normally covered with a contact lens to help keep it in place.
+It differs from LASIK and PRK because it starts with applying alcohol to the corneal epithelium.
+This is done to loosen the outermost corneal cells, allowing the surgeon to lift the epithelial layer using a surgical instrument (trephine) to preserve it during the surgery.
+Once the surgery has been completed, this layer is replaced on the eye’s surface and is normally covered with a contact lens to help keep it in place.

-Like with PRK, LASEK Surgery can be a good option for certain patients with thin corneas, but it’s popularity has decreased due to the slower recovery times compared to PRK.
-Slower recovery times are due to the fact that it normally takes less time to grow an entirely new epithelial layer than it does to heal a removed and replaced epithelial layer.
+Like with PRK, LASEK Surgery can be a good option for certain patients with thin corneas, but its popularity has decreased due to the slower recovery times compared to PRK.
+Slower recovery times are because it usually takes less time to grow an entirely new epithelial layer than to heal a removed and replaced epithelial layer.